Well today’s post is fun. Randi Wood is back & she’s here to share her tips for buying & styling vintage clothing.

 ♡ Be Patient

-This is a must for when you are looking in store & online, ESPECIALLY if you are looking for something specific.
+This is a must for when you are looking in a vintage store & online vintage,, ESPECIALLY if you are looking for something specific.
 If you are shopping in a vintage store, make sure you are dressed comfortably & have some time, as you may have to look at every single item to find something you love.

 I ended up selling it… which I kind of now regret ha – but at least I sold it to a good friend!